nemethviktor/GeoTagNinja/readme.md

 	- Some Borders and Scrollbars don't draw proper "dark" lines/brushes - so there's a discrepancy around the edges.
 From what I gather as an outcome of the above (lack of support).
 	- Point being Dark Mode is an option so that the app doesn't burn your eyes if you are the night owl type, rather than to be pretty, apologies.
 	- In newer builds there has been considerable improvements wrt Dark Mode as I now have a slave to do some of the dirty work (ReSharper AI FTW).
+- Build 8829 [20240304]+: Added a feature to Paste coordinate pairs into the GPSData (Lat/Long) of the Edit File.
+	- The logic is that a Clipboard of _only_ a pair of coordinates separated by (preferably) the Culture-invariant [aka comma] ListSeparator would be pasted into the Edit Form when pressing CTRL+V (e.g.: 56.1234, 12.5678) <-- and nothing else.
+	- I coded this in a relatively foolproof way but try not to outsmart it.

 ### A Particular Note on Working with Adobe Bridge (ACR) and RAW files > Saving as JPGs or Other Formats.